aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### FOOD FOR THOUGHT

-Each of the paradigms removes capabilities from the programmer.
+Each of the paradigms **removes capabilities** from the programmer.
 None of them adds new capabilities.
-Each imposes extra discipline.
-The paradigms tell us what not to do, more than what to do.
+Each imposes extra **discipline**.
+The paradigms tell us **what not to do**, more than what to do.

 #### CONCLUSION